nm-c/blog/_posts/2023-04-03-how-to-apply-a-remote-theme-on-github-pages.md

 description: Learn how to apply a remote theme on GitHub Pages to create a unique and customized website.
 ---

-# How to Apply a Remote Theme on GitHub Pages
 GitHub Pages is a free service for hosting static websites.
 With it, you can create your own blog, portfolio, or landing page using HTML, CSS, JavaScript, and other tools.
 There are a variety of themes available that you can choose from, or you can create your own custom theme.

 In this guide, we'll show you how to apply a remote theme on GitHub Pages.
 This means that instead of using one of the pre-built themes provided by GitHub Pages, you can use a theme hosted elsewhere on GitHub.